 2. Platform 9 and 3/4

 All aboard the Hogwarts Express, waiting for you at Platform 9 & 3/4!
 For Harry Potter fans, Kings Cross Station is a must-visit location!
 The station was used as a shooting location for the Harry films and became a permanent ode to the fantasy classic in 2012.
-Make sure you have plenty of time blocked to visit the magical trolley spot and the Harry Potter Shop!
+As a London landmark, make sure you have plenty of time blocked to visit the magical trolley spot and the Harry Potter Shop!

 3. The Ruins of St. Dunstan-in-the-East